SerhanMiah/VideoGameOnlineShop/README.md

             return gamesWithImagesAndDLCs;
         }
 ```
-In this example, I utilized LINQ queries to effortlessly establish relationships between different models and enrich the application with advanced features.
-The query retrieves all games along with their related images and DLCs, showcasing the power and simplicity of combining LINQ with Entity Framework.
----

 **Controller Development and Initial Tests**: Grounded in my preliminary designs, I embarked on constructing controllers tailored to address web requests.
 My starting point revolved around formulating GET requests.
 This soon expanded to crafting unique endpoints that catered to all conceivable game-related functionalities, including the full spectrum of CRUD operations.